-Foreign invested enterprises and parties to Business Cooperation Contracts ("BCC") must open bank accounts in Vietnam Dong, and/or foreign currencies, with banks permitted to operate in Vietnam.
-Where necessary, Vietnamese enterprises with foreign-owned capital may open accounts with banks abroad with the approval of the SBV.
+Vietnam issued the Law on Anti Money Laundering No. Foreign invested enterprises and parties to Business 07/2012/QH13 which was effective from 01 January 2013.
+Cooperation Contracts ("BCC") must open bank accounts in Vietnam Dong, and/or foreign currencies, with banks Vietnamese legislation requires businesses to report permitted to operate in Vietnam.
+Where necessary, transactions over a certain threshold and suspicious Vietnamese enterprises with foreign-owned capital may transactions to Vietnam's financial intelligence unit (FIU).
+In open accounts with banks abroad with the approval of the addition: SBV.

-Furthermore, foreign invested enterprises and parties to BCCs are able to buy foreign currencies from commercial banks to cover permitted transactions.
-Although they have the right to cover, there is no guarantee that their foreign currency demands can be met, except for infrastructure development and other "critically important" projects.
+Furthermore, foreign invested enterprises and parties to BCCs are able to buy foreign currencies from commercial • Securities brokers, dealers and real estate vendors have banks to cover permitted transactions.
+Although they have to report all transactions to the FIU regardless of the amount the right to cover, there is no guarantee that their foreign of the transaction currency demands can be met, except for infrastructure development and other "critically important" projects. • Banks will have to ascertain the identity of businesses required to open a "capital account", which is a bank account for all transactions in regard to capital remittance, foreign loans, profits and other legitimate types of income from foreign investment.
+In addition to this account, other operating VND and/or foreign currency accounts can be opened.
+Specific cases and conditions for Vietnamese companies opening bank accounts in a foreign country also apply.